Pan Am Flight 121: Flight history

 Fire suppressant measures failed to extinguish the fire, and the engine quickly became so hot that the magnesium components began to burn.
-Hart sent Roddenberry back to the passenger compartment to ready them for a crash landing, knowing that the engine would quickly fall from the plane causing the plane to become un-airworthy.
+Hart sent Roddenberry back to the passenger compartment to ready them for a crash landing, knowing that the engine would quickly fall from the plane.
 Hart wanted to take the plane to the airstrip at Deir ez-Zor, Syria, but it became apparent that he did not have sufficient time to make it there.
 So he began to take the plane down, and ordered Miles to radio a distress message.
 Roddenberry reassured the passengers that everything was under control.
 He ordered the flight attendant to stay in her seat while he and Volpe reiterated the crash procedures to the passengers.
 The chief purser sat next to the flight attendant near the front of the plane, while Roddenberry sat three rows from the rear.

 The fire spread to the wing and shortly afterwards, the engine separated from the plane.
 This ruptured the gasoline lines, feeding the fire.
 As the plane was descending, a passenger screamed loudly and Roddenberry moved to comfort her; seconds later the plane struck the ground.
 Roddenberry suffered two broken ribs, not having been strapped down.
 The aircraft crashed near Mayadin and the Euphrates river at around 3:30 am local time.

 The pilot's attempt to bring the plane down safely in the desert was later praised by one of the surviving passengers.
 A passenger said that the landing would have been successful had an engine on the port wing not dug into the ground, dragging the plane in that direction in a ground loop and breaking it in two.
 There were 15 people killed in the crash, 8 passengers and 7 crew members.
 The impact killed the crew in the cockpit, and ripped the sides of the fuselage away from the plane.
 This enabled some of the passengers to jump directly from the burning plane to the ground.

 Roddenberry plus the surviving crew members began evacuating the injured from the burning plane.
 Injured passengers were handed over to the uninjured passengers who took them further away.
 A passenger's seatbelt would not release until Roddenberry forced it open and helped her to safety.
 He continued to help passengers, and attempted to extinguish fires with a pillow as they spread through the passenger cabin.
 Soon the fire had spread so much that further trips couldn't be made into the aircraft for survivors.
 "The last passenger Roddenberry pulled out died in his arms."